• Link to LinkedIn

 Keel and LMC won a European Commission tender to review the environmental, social and economic impacts of palm oil production and consumption, and evaluate existing palm oil sustainability initiatives.

-The result is a ‘go-to’ sourcebook of up-to-date and comprehensive information on palm oil sustainability.
-Amongst the major findings are that:
+The result was a ‘go-to’ sourcebook of up-to-date and comprehensive information on palm oil sustainability.
+Major findings included:

 • There is clear evidence that the expansion of oil palm cultivation has resulted in deforestation, biodiversity loss, and net greenhouse gas (GHG) emissions in many producer countries.